Jyn-Tuyor/Jyn-Tuyor/ReadMe.md

 ### hey
-Web dev is a burn out and I'm always on it, so I'm always burned out,<br>
+Web dev is a burn out and I'm always on it, so I'm always burned out;<br>
 backend and networking is what interests me.

 ### 🖥️ tech stack